Investing in real estate shouldn’t be exclusive to well-known real estate experts, as is often held.

 4) Minimal Ongoing Expenses: With traditional real estate, monthly expenses are HIGH.
 Between loan payments, ongoing maintenance, and repairs (not to mention the possibility of having to go through the eviction process), profit margins are slim.

 Plus, whenever you have a vacancy, factor in the costs to turn over a unit (plus the fact there’s no money coming in until the next tenant moves in).

 With Digital Leasing, a 100% online business with minimal maintenance and ongoing costs, you never even have to think about that risk.

 5) Easy To Duplicate: Ok, here’s the best part: once you have your first Digital Rental Property up and running, you can literally DOUBLE your income with a few clicks, a couple keystrokes, and a single phone call (and you don’t actually need the phone call).

 Remember: each Digital Rental Property is worth $500 to $2,000 a month in semi-passive income (over 95% profit).
 Every time you decide to create another one and increase your income, it gets easier.

 Because you have more knowledge, more experience, more results, and more momentum.

 If you wanted to double your income with traditional real estate investing, you’d have to double your monthly rent, double your deals/number of units OR double your profit margins.
 And, guaranteed that’s a lot harder than a few clicks and a few minutes of your life.

 6) Make Money Helping Real People: This part is what makes it all worth it.
-With Digital Real Estate, you’re actually helping people by solving your clients’ biggest problem:
+With Digital Leasing, you’re actually helping people by solving your clients’ biggest problem: